UniExeterRSE/intro-version-control/setup.md

 to your operating system:

 - **Windows:** Search for the application _Git Bash_ on your computer.
-(You can open up a new search by pressing the Windows and `S` keys together.)
+(You can open up a new search by pressing the Windows and <kbd>S</kbd> keys together.)
 If you find _Git Bash_ as an application, then you already have Git installed.

 - **MacOS & Linux:** Open a terminal and run the command `git --version`.
 If